yehia67/documentation/general/0.1/how-to-guides/setup-sbc.md

 2. Plug in your USB-UART adapter

-3. Find the right USB port
+3. Find the correct USB port

     USB ports are available in the `/dev/ttyUSBX` directory. `X` stands for the result of the following calculation: 0 - AMOUNT_OF_PORTS.